 - Windows 98 drivers are pretty bare bones, with very few options to select

-From what I can tell, most of the stuff that Phil mentioned in his excellent Opti 82C929 video applies to the 82C930 as well.
-However, I did notice a few additional things that might be of interest to anyone who has one of these OPTi cards.
+From what I can tell, pretty much everything that Phil mentions in his excellent OPTi 82C929 video applies to the 82C930 as well.
+However, I did notice a few additional details that might be of interest to anyone who has one of these OPTi cards.